-Acting secretive: When a person starts using drugs again, they will likely go to great lengths to hide it.
-A person may act evasive and give vague responses when asked about plans or people they hang out with.
+When people start using drugs again, they will likely go to great lengths to hide it.
+People may act evasive and give vague responses when asked about plans or people they hang out with.
 They might also become very protective about their personal space.

-Changes in behavior: Prior to and during a relapse, a person’s behavior and day-to-day routines can radically change.
-At first this shift might be gradual, but as drug use becomes more frequent, a person may begin to act in unpredictable and uncharacteristic ways.
+Before and during a relapse, a person’s behavior and day-to-day routines can radically change.
+At first, this shift might be gradual, but as drug use becomes more frequent, a person may act in unpredictable and uncharacteristic ways.

-Mood changes: Meth can cause mood swings and mental health problems, such as anxiety, depression, and paranoia.
-The shame a person feels for relapsing may also contribute to a low mood.
+Meth can cause mood swings and mental health problems, such as anxiety, depression, and paranoia.
+A person’s shame for relapsing may also contribute to a low mood.

-Ignoring self-care: Healthy habits of self-care are a critical part of a balanced recovery.
-Ignoring these habits can be a major sign of substance use.
+Healthy habits of self-care are a critical part of a balanced recovery.
+Ignoring these habits can be a significant sign of substance use.
 A person may not eat or sleep well.
-They may also look unkempt and unclean, as they fail to bathe, wear clean clothes, or brush their teeth.
+They may also look unkempt and unclean as they fail to bathe, wear clean clothes, or brush their teeth.

-A new circle of friends: Pushing close friends and family members away is a common sign of drug use.
+Pushing close friends and family members away is a common sign of drug use.
 At this time, a person may adopt new friends or start hanging out with people who use or sell meth.
-They might also take up with old friends who they previously used the drug with.
+They might also take up with old friends with whom they previously used the drug.